Databases overview

 - Compression: Compression techniques applied to tables can reduce their storage size.

-- Indexes: Similar to tables, indexes created on tables for efficient data retrieval also add to storage requirements.
+- Indexes: Indexes created on tables for efficient data retrieval also add to storage requirements.

 - Storage configuration: The configuration of storage, including factors like block size, file system type, and storage zones, impacts storage efficiency, performance, and scalability.